 Several factors influence the total cost of a roof replacement, and these can vary across the country.
 Here’s what you need to consider:

-Roofs with additional features, such as chimneys, skylights, or dormers, increase the cost.
-Complex designs require more labour and materials to ensure proper sealing and waterproofing around these areas.
+Roofs with additional features, such as chimneys, skylights, or dormers, require more labour and materials.
+That means a higher cost to replace roof.

 Labour costs for roof replacement can vary significantly based on the experience and quality of the roofing contractors in your area.
 Reputable companies with extensive training, proper licensing, insurance, and years of experience will charge on the higher end of the scale.
-Always get multiple estimates from rated and reviewed roofers to compare.
+Roofers usually charge £250 to £300 per day.

 How Much Does a New Roof Cost in the UK?